khalidkyounis/floyd-warshall-algorithm/Readme.md

 ## Unit Test

-To perform Unit Test for the data samples in test_samples.py file, type the following command in the IDE terminal or Run the code directly:
+To perform Unit Test for the data samples in test_samples.py file, type the following command in the IDE terminal or run the code directly:

     python -m unittest tests/unit_test_recursive.py